selimchiki/AppleWatchFaces/readme.md

 - move save to top action
 - hide revert button ( not needed )
 - add more buttons for random ( color, face )
+- add edit table modal for chooser to be able to reorder, delete and add faces